Anthony A. Hoekema: Early life and education

-Biography
+Career and ministry

-Hoekema was born in Drachten in the Netherlands but immigrated to the United States in 1923.
-He attended Calvin College (A.B.), the University of Michigan (M.A.), Calvin Theological Seminary (Th.B.) and Princeton Theological Seminary (Th.D., 1953).
-After pastoring several Christian Reformed churches (1944–1956) he became Associate Professor of Bible at Calvin College (1956–1958).
+Hoekema was ordained as a minister in the Christian Reformed Church (CRC) in 1944.
+After pastoring several CRC churches from 1944–1956 he became Associate Professor of Bible at Calvin College in 1956.
 From 1958 to 1979, when he retired, he was Professor of Systematic Theology at Calvin Theological Seminary in Grand Rapids, Michigan.
-Professor Hoekema spent two sabbatical years in Cambridge, England (1965–1966, 1973–1974).
+Hoekema spent two sabbatical years in Cambridge, England in 1965–1966 and in 1973–1974.